ATMartin/simple-modal-tutorial/README.md

 # Dead Simple Modal

+:bangbang: This branch is a retooling of the original modal tutorial for Ember 2.0 (beta).
+Be aware that there are breaking changes!
+A new tut is being written to go along.

 This repo contains code from my tutorial: [A Dead-Simple Ember-CLI Modal](http://blog.atmartin.io/a-dead-simple-ember-cli-modal/).
 Feel free to jump through the link and follow along!

 ###Installation